 Like car insurance, homeowners insurance includes several components:

 - Dwelling Coverage: Your insurer will call your house a dwelling.
 This aspect of your coverage protects your home itself from perils such as storms, fires, and vandalism.
 The amount of dwelling coverage you buy can help determine how much of the other coverage types you have, too.

 - Additional Buildings Coverage: Your detached structures — garages, gazebos, and even smaller structures like mailboxes and fences — will be protected by this part of your homeowner’s policy.
 This coverage tends to max out as a percentage of your dwelling coverage.

 - Personal property: Items you can remove from your home, such as electronics, collectibles, and even small appliances that aren’t built-in, get covered by your personal property coverage.
 If someone broke into your home and stole your personal property, you’d file a claim on this coverage.

 - Liability: Just like with auto insurance, an injury caused by some aspect of your home can mean you’re liable for the injured person’s medical expenses and even lost wages.
 Your liability protection will cover your responsibility if something like this happened at your home.

 - Additional Expenses: Your homeowner’s policy can provide alternative living expenses if a storm or fire makes your home uninhabitable.
 It can also include an element of health insurance if you’d like to compensate someone after an injury on your property.
 (This is different from being ordered by a judge to pay which is when liability coverage kicks in.)
 These coverages will be optional in many policies.

 How you build each of these components can determine a lot about your policy’s ability to protect your home.

 For example, if you have a large workshop full of expensive tools on your property, you may need to increase your coverage for additional buildings and personal property.

-If you like to host dinner parties or you have a swimming pool, you may want more robust liability coverage.
+If you like to host dinner parties or if you have a swimming pool, you may want more robust liability coverage.